 The world’s oldest restaurant is generally acknowledged as Madrid´s Restaurante Sobrino de Botín, in operation since 1725 and still roasting meats in an oven now almost 300 years old.
 Not far behind, however, lie a number of restaurants in London.

-The city may have experienced a dining revolution in the past couple of decades as exciting young chefs open new ventures, but they’re only the latest to follow in an awful lot of footsteps since the mid-18th century.
+The city may have had a dining revolution in the past couple of decades as exciting young chefs open new ventures, but they’re only the latest to follow in a lot of footsteps since the mid-18th century in England.

-Here are some of the city´s finest and most renowned culinary centenarians.
+Here are six of the city´s finest and most renowned culinary centenarians: